Missing Pattern Tree based Decision Grouping and Ensemble for Enhancing Pair Utilization in Deep Incomplete Multi-View Clustering: Introduction

 \section{Introduction}

-Multi-view clustering~\cite{chaudhuri2009multi,kumar2011co,kumar2011co1} (MVC) is an old but important technique for unsupervised multi-view data analysis, as it can explore complementary information across different views to improve learning representation and clustering~\cite{xu2013survey,ke2024rethinking,he2014comment,vazquez2020multigraph}.
+\IEEEPARstart{M}{ulti}-view clustering~\cite{chaudhuri2009multi,kumar2011co} (MVC) is an important research topic that deserves continuous investigation, as it can leverage complementary information across different views and has been adopted in widespread unsupervised data analysis applications like multi-view/modal/graph/omics~\cite{lin2025multi,9782584,vazquez2020multigraph}.
 In practice, however, the assumption that each sample is observed in all views often fails.
-Missing views arise in real-world settings due to sensor failures, unavailability, data privacy, etc, which leads to the problem of incomplete multi-view clustering (IMVC~\cite{li2014partial}).
-Recently, many efforts have been paid to propose IMVC methods to fill the gap in analyzing incomplete multi-view data~\cite{tang2024incomplete,wan2024fast,wang2021generative,zhang2023preventing,li2023incomplete}.
+Missing views commonly arise in real-world environments due to sensor failures, unavailability, data privacy, etc, which leads to the attention-getting research topic of incomplete multi-view clustering, namely IMVC.

-In the literature, IMVC approaches can be built on traditional machine learning methods such as matrix factorization~\cite{wen2018incomplete,hu2019one}, graph learning~\cite{wen2018incompletegraph}, and subspace learning~\cite{yin2015incomplete}.
+Recently, many efforts have been made to design IMVC methods for performing MVC tasks on incomplete multi-view data~\cite{wen2023highly,wan2024fast,Jiang_2025_ICCV}.
+In the literature, IMVC approaches can be built on traditional machine learning methods such as matrix factorization~\cite{wen2018incomplete}, graph learning~\cite{wang2022highly}, and subspace learning~\cite{wang2020icmsc}.
+While these traditional IMVC methods can infer clustering results from incomplete data representation matrices, they often rely on linear assumptions and handcrafted similarity measures, making them unsuitable for complex and large-scale data analysis tasks~\cite{wen2022survey}.

-While these traditional IMVC methods can infer clustering results on incomplete multi-view data, they often rely on linear assumptions and hand-crafted similarity measures, making them unsuitable for complex and large-scale data analysis tasks~\cite{li2018survey,yang2018multi,wang2022highly}.
-Recently, deep IMVC methods leverage the powerful capabilities of neural networks for jointly learning embedded features and clustering, has attracted increasing attention~\cite{wen2020dimc,wei2020deep,zhao2021dual,xue2021clustering,huang2019multispectralnet}.
-The critical challenge for deep IMVC is that incomplete multi-view data exhibit \emph{inconsistent missing patterns}, e.g., different samples might miss different views, masking a deep model with fixed inputs unavailable.
+Recently, deep IMVC methods leverage the powerful capabilities of neural networks for jointly learning embedded features and clustering, has attracted increasing attention~\cite{wen2020dimc,xue2021clustering,zhang2026structure}.
+The critical challenge for deep IMVC is that incomplete multi-view data exhibit \emph{inconsistent missing patterns}, e.g., different samples might miss different views, making it infeasible to apply deep models with fixed input structures.
 To tackle this, existing deep IMVC methods can be classified into imputation-based IMVC and imputation-free IMVC.